Fireworks Guide: Lancework & Set Pieces

 Lancework is always created on a frame and as such is a ground-effect firework.
 Lettering is usually about 30cm high.
 For best results it needs to be mounted as high as possible on wooden posts.
 Note that it is not possible in consumer fireworks to create lettering that goes off in the air.

-Pre-made lancework such as BYE retails for around £75 with Good Night costing around £150.
-Custom words typically cost around £25 per letter although delivery can sometimes be expensive (partly due to the requirement of using an explosives courier and partly because of the incredibly big boxes needed to pack this in).
+Pre-made lancework such as BYE retails for around £100+ with Good Night costing around £200 or more.
+Custom words typically cost around £30-£50 per letter although delivery can sometimes be expensive (partly due to the requirement of using an explosives courier and partly because of the incredibly big boxes needed to pack this in).
 Not every firework specialist is able to make lancework and with many it is an item for collection only.
 It can also be time consuming to build so enquire and order early.

 One of the casualties of the transition from British Standards to the EU’s CE safety classification is set pieces.
 These weird and wonderful fireworks were mostly ground effects and included elaborate wheel effects, star-shaped fountains, flying pigeons and flying pigs (basically a rocket mounted on a long rope that flew back and forth between two posts).

-There aren’t any suitable CE compliant alternatives available to UK consumers that we know of, but if you know any different please let us know and we will update this section accordingly.
+There aren’t any suitable CE compliant alternatives available to UK consumers that I know of, but if you know any different please let me know and I will update this section accordingly.

 Further information and next steps